JackWrion/Embedded_System/Lab_2_Button_GPIO/README.md

 ### Build and Flash

 * Only 3 files to consider:

     gpio_example_main.c: main file

-    ButtonLib.h and ButtonLib.c: Button Library I have built for reuse purpose, simple and stable.
+    ButtonLib.h and ButtonLib.c: Button Library I have built for re-use purpose, simple and stable.

 * If you use Espressif-IDE, just clone this project from my github, then, it will be simply to run